carterwsmith/se23-project2/README.md

 To activate the CI when already hosted, push a change to the repository.

+##### Compilation / Syntax Check
+The server uses the `pycompile` module to build and check the syntax of the cloned repository.

+##### Testing
+The server uses the `pytest` module to test the repository using files in the `src/test` directory.
+Test files must be named `test_*.py`

+##### Notification
+The server uses GitHub commit statuses to report the state of the CI build.
+Successes are documented with a green check mark, failures with a red X, and pending status with a yellow circle.

-To access CI job history, visit the `/history` route of the server.
+**(P+)** To access CI job history, visit the `/history` route of the server.

-To read documentation in a browsable format, run `python -m pydoc -b`.
+To read documentation in a browsable format, run `python -m pydoc -b` from the `src/main` directory.

 #### Hosting